kohashiwakaba/RepentancePlus/README.md

 # Repentance Plus mod
 This is the repository of the Repentance Plus mod created for a game The Binding of Isaac: Rebirth.
-The latest mod version is 1.31a. **This is the last version.
-The mod will only receive updates that are critical for its functionality.**
+The latest mod version is 1.33.
+**This is the last version.
+From there, the mod will only receive updates that are critical for its functionality or mod compatibility.**

 # Links
 *Game page on Steam:* https://store.steampowered.com/app/250900/The_Binding_of_Isaac_Rebirth/